 Content

-Imagine walking through gently rolling meadows, beneath ancient trees, while the Elbe sparkles in the distance.
-The Jenisch Park in Hamburg’s district of Othmarschen offers you exactly this experience.
-As the oldest English landscape garden in the city, it invites you to harmoniously connect nature and culture.
+Imagine walking through gently rolling meadows, under old trees, while the Elbe glistens in the distance.
+Jenischpark in Hamburg's Othmarschen district offers you exactly this experience.
+As the city's oldest English landscape garden, it invites you to harmoniously combine nature and culture.

-On over 43 hectares, you’ll find expansive lawns, old maple, chestnut, and oak trees, as well as the babbling stream of the Flottbek, which meanders through the park.
-Sounds like a truly lovely retreat away from the hustle and bustle of the city, doesn’t it?
+On over 43 hectares you will find expansive lawns, old maple, chestnut and oak trees as well as the babbling course of the Flottbek river, which meanders through the park.
+Sounds like a really nice place to retreat to, far away from the hustle and bustle of the city, doesn't it?

-In the middle of Jenisch Park, you'll encounter the Jenisch House, a neoclassical country house built between 1831 and 1834 for the Hamburg senator Martin Johann Jenisch.
-Today, it houses the Museum for Art and Culture on the Elbe, giving you a vivid insight into the bourgeois life of the 19th century.
+In the centre of Jenisch Park, you will come across the Jenisch House, a classicist country house built between 1831 and 1834 for the Hamburg senator Martin Johann Jenisch.
+Today it houses the Museum of Art and Culture on the Elbe and gives you a lively insight into 19th-century middle-class life.

-Let’s not forget the view from the south-facing rooms of the Jenisch House over the Elbe.
-Who wouldn’t want to live here and watch the passing ships with a cup of coffee?
+Not to be forgotten is the view of the Elbe from the south-facing rooms of the Jenisch House.
+Who wouldn't want to live here and watch the passing ships over a cup of coffee?

-With its generous open spaces, ancient tree giants, and the expansive view of the Elbe, Jenisch Park creates something that has become rare in a big city: space.
+With its generous open spaces, old tree giants, and the wide view of the Elbe, Jenischpark creates something that has become rare in a big city: space.
 Space to breathe, to walk, to marvel.
-The landscape design is deliberately restrained and draws attention to the essentials – nature, openness, tranquility.
+The landscape design is deliberately restrained and directs the gaze to the essentials – nature, openness, tranquility.

-The Jenisch House brings a completely different element to this setting: history at your fingertips.
-Here, you enter spaces that were once intended as a private retreat – but are now open to everyone.
+The Jenisch House brings a completely different element to this setting: history you can touch.
+Here you enter rooms that were once meant as a private retreat – but today are open to everyone.

 Discover the most beautiful sights of Hamburg ⇒